gear-foundation/whitepaper-gear.exe/docs/features.md

 optimizing workloads for parallel execution, Vara.eth significantly boosts throughput and reduces bottlenecks, ensuring that even the most demanding applications can operate seamlessly.

-Programs are inherently isolated and can run in parallel across executors.
+Programs are inherently isolated and can run in parallel across validators.
 Additionally, developers can design their logic to further distribute workloads across multiple programs, enabling natural horizontal scaling.

 ## Advanced Programming Environment